noah-mclain/Jarvis-AI-Assistant/RTX5000_Jarvis_Guide.md

 # Jarvis AI Assistant Implementation Guide for RTX 5000 (16GB GPU)

-This guide provides optimized commands and best practices for running the Jarvis AI Assistant on a Paperspace Gradient instance with an NVIDIA RTX 5000 GPU.
+This guide provides optimized commands and best practices for running the Jarvis AI Assistant on a Paperspace Gradient instance with an NVIDIA RTX 5000 GPU (16GB VRAM, 8 CPUs, 30GB RAM).
+All commands have been carefully verified to work with the specific parameters supported by each script in the codebase.

+> **Important Note:** Script parameters may change as the codebase evolves.
+If you encounter errors about unrecognized arguments, check the script's help documentation (e.g., `python script.py --help`) and adjust the commands accordingly.
+The commands in this guide were verified against the current version of the codebase.

 ## Environment Setup